arushrai007/arushrai007/README.md

 ---

 ### 🚀 About Me
-[cite_start]I am a **B.Tech CSE** student and the **Chief Technology Officer (CTO)** at IGNITE[cite: 9, 70].
+I am a **B.Tech CSE** student and the **Managing Director** at IGNITE LPU.
 I specialize in building scalable web applications and integrating them with AI/ML solutions.
 My passion lies in solving real-world problems—whether it's revolutionizing job searching with AI or showcasing culture through tech.

 * 🔭 **I’m currently working on:** Enhancing scalable architectures with Microservices.
 * 🌱 **I’m currently learning:** Advanced DSA & System Design.